• Skip to primary navigation

 5. Built-in Features

-Many dental templates include essential features from the start: appointment booking forms, service pages, mobile-responsive design, and SEO optimization.
+Many dental templates include essential features from the start: appointment booking forms, service pages, mobile-responsive design, and dental SEO optimization.
 These features are standard in most pre-designed frameworks and save you from having to pay extra for basic functionality.

 Limitations of Templated Dental Websites